Written by Lauren Smith - 1st December 2021

 How To Have A Sustainable Christmas

 According to Zero Waste Week, the UK alone is estimated to throw away 114,000 tonnes of plastic packaging, 4 million dinners and around 1 million unwanted gifts this Christmas.
-These staggering figures along with this year’s focus on the climate crisis, has inspired us to look at our lifestyles and how we can make a difference over the festive season.
+These staggering figures along with this year’s focus on the climate crisis have inspired us to look at our lifestyles and how we can make a difference over the festive season.
 So we’ve pulled together our top tips for having a sustainable Christmas - covering all categories from food waste to eco-friendly decorations and Christmas shopping – we hope that they inspire you to make some small changes this year!

 Eco-Friendly Christmas Decorations